Guidelines for Assistants

 Your judgments are the basis for the final mark for the entire lab-course.
-With an average mark below 1.0 the course is failed.
-It is also failed if the Haupttestat was marked with zero points (e.g. two times missed to turn in the protocol on time) (ONCE for BSc/MSc students with 5 experiments, TWICE for BSc/MSc students with 10 experiments or MEd students with 9 experiments).
+With an average mark below 4.0 points the course is failed.
+It is also failed if the Haupttestat was marked with zero points (e.g. two times missed to turn in the protocol on time) (ONCE for BSc/MSc students with 5 experiments, TWICE for BSc/MSc students with 10 experiments or M.Ed. students with 9 experiments).
 However, in both cases the student may wish to get his/her knowledge checked in a final colloquium which will be arranged by the convenors of the course.

 As soon as available you will find a stack of evaluation forms at each experiment.
 Please hand one copy to each student (best after finishing the experiment or after the final discussion).
 The students are supposed to fill them out and drop them in a postbox in front of room 05-630.
 The forms are only valid for the actual semester.
 Older forms or copies cannot be analyzed.
 You can request the results of this evaluation from P.Blümler.

-- Please help us to renovate and correct the scripts: Most of the scripts of part 1 are on the wiki of the lab-course.
+- Please help us to renovate and correct the scripts: Most of the scripts are on the materials server of the lab-course.
 You and the students can create accounts and correct or contribute to these scripts.
 This wiki-based concept is still in a testing stage and your help will be greatly appreciated.
 All experiments with such wikis are equipped with PCs so that the students can check and contribute to the scripts as well.
 The students’ account (login: FP-User) has no password and only limited privileges.
 The account FP-Assi has administration rights.
 The password can be obtained from P. Blümler.